2024 Best Industrial Engineering Schools in Massachusetts

 Industrial Engineering is above average in terms of popularity with it being the #87 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Industrial Engineering Schools in Massachusetts ranking.
-When you put them all together, these colleges and universities awarded 284 degrees in industrial engineering during the 2020-2021 academic year.
+Combined, these schools handed out 255 degrees in industrial engineering to qualified students.

 The ie program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Industrial Engineering rankings.
 For our Best Overall Industrial Engineering School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.